gsegon/Magas/README.md

 Magas
 =====

-Magas is an open source magnetostatic finite element solver featuring:
+Magas is an open source magnetostatic finite element solver solving:

+It features:
 - Linear and Non-linear (experimental) 2D solver.
 - Mesh support: Gmsh.
-- Material definition as a constant permitivty or a CSV text file describing BH curve.
+- Material definition as a constant permitivity or a CSV text file describing BH curve.
 - VTU export for visualization with Paraview.
 - JSON export for scalar results.
 - User defined post processing Scalar and Field functions.